build-on-aws/content/tutorials/tidy-your-bedroom-identify-unused-resources/index.md

 1. Find specific resource types in your account
 1. Create a custom view

 *Note: AWS Resource Explorer does not support every single type of resource that exists.
-Some resource types may not be supported yet or may be added in the future.
+Some may not be supported yet or may be added in the future.
 It does support many of the common resource types, and you can check the whole list of [supported types](https://docs.aws.amazon.com/resource-explorer/latest/userguide/supported-resource-types.html?sc_channel=el&sc_campaign=costwave&sc_content=tidy-your-bedroom&sc_geo=mult&sc_country=mult&sc_outcome=acq).*

 #### Step 1: Set Up AWS Resource Explorer